< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Danish parents could check on the availability of kindergarten slots for their tots, or update health insurance.
 Government offices could be easily contacted online, with all documents citizens needed available online as well.
 All government transactions were handled online.
 All Danish residents had to designate a single bank account for dealings with the government, with direct deposits to the account replacing check or cash payments for benefits, pensions, and so on.
 The system was efficient and convenient for the technically-literate; not so convenient for the technically-illiterate.

 There has also been a push for online voting, Estonia being one of the pioneers, and finding the scheme at least as secure as paper voting.
 However, as with Denmark, Estonia is a small country, and doesn't have such a formidable data-management problem; Estonia, faced with Russian cyber-meddling, also acquired an unusually strong data security capability.
-Another advantage Estonia had was a national electronic-ID (E-ID) system, a notion that wasn't popular in the US or the UK.
+Another advantage Estonia has is a national electronic-ID (E-ID) system, a notion that wasn't popular in the US or the UK.

 National E-ID and national data systems are linked concepts.
 That was demonstrated in 2009, when the Indian government began work on a plan to issue a biometric-based "unique identity (UID)" card to all the country's 1.2 billion inhabitants.
 In the following decade, enrollment centers were set up across the country, with officials canvassing the country, from city slums to isolated villages, taking photos, scanning retinas and fingerprints.